AgyLuczak/MUM-S-TO-DO-LIST/README.md

 8. As a first-time and returning visitor, I want to be able to cross-out list items that are done and remove them from the list.
 9. As a first-time and returning visitor, I want to be able to sort items on my list and categories as well.
 10. As a first-time and returning visitor, I want to be able to use the app easily on different devices.
 11. As a first-time and returning visitor, I want to receive immediate and clear feedback through notifications or messages within the app for various interactions, such as successfully adding, editing, or deleting tasks, errors, or confirmation prompts.
+12. As a first-time and returning visitor, I want to be able to search through to-do items and categories.
-12. As an administrator, I want to be able to add and delete categories.
+13. As an administrator, I want to be able to add and delete categories.

 </br>